sillsdev/khmer-character-specification/specification.md

 #### 4.2.2.
 Diphthongs

 There are 9 diphthongsː / iə, ie, ae, ao, aə, ɨə, uə, ea, oa/.
-Vowels whose second members is a semi-vowel (i.e. /j/ or /w/) are not considered as diphthongs Ehrman (1972:9).
+Vowels whose second member is a semi-vowel (i.e. /j/ or /w/) are not considered as diphthongs Ehrman (1972:9).
 A complete list of them is given belowː